isaacarnault/aws-rds/RDS_EC2.md

 </p>
 </details>

-- Deletion protection : we enable deletion protection then we "Create database".<br>
+- Deletion protection : we enable deletion protection, then we "Create database".<br>

 <details>
 <summary>🔴 See output</summary>